 Sometimes we can't pinpoint what is exactly happening and anxiety is just there.
 The responses and symptoms someone may experience varies for each person but overall, its this unsettling feeling that can make you feel really stuck.

-When anxiety gets to the point of causing distress and making you feel stuck, its time to take action and seek help.
+When anxiety gets to the point of causing distress, making you feel stuck, and unable to complete daily tasks its time to take action and seek help.

 - Overthinking & Planning